islamabdelhakeem/Git-Summary/README.md

 ## Working with remote
 1. Adding Remote Repositories :: $ git remote add <Url>
 2. if you have more remote you can show it by :: $ git remote -v
-3. to get all branches in remote host :: $ git fetch
+3. to get all branches in remote host to your local :: $ git fetch
 4. get all changes in remote :: $ git pull